 ***This extension is under development.
 Every feature could change in the future.
 Use in production carefully and be sure to make a backup frqeuently.***

 WebScrapBook is a browser extension that captures the web page faithfully with various archive formats and customizable configurations, for future retrieval, organization, annotation, and editing.
-This project inherits from legacy Firefox addon ScrapBook X.
+This project inherits from legacy Firefox add-on ScrapBook X.

-1. Capture web pages faithfully: Web pages shown in the browser can be captured without losing any subtle detail.
+1. Capture faithfully: A web page shown in the browser can be captured without losing any subtle detail.
 Metadata such as source URL and timestamp are also recorded.

-3. Management of captured pages: Captures can be organized in the browser sidebar using one or more "scrapbooks", which holds a hierarchical tree structure to represent the relationship between each captured data item.
-Each scrapbook can be further indexed for a rich-feature search (using a combination of fulltext keywords, title, custom comment, source URL, or other metadata). (*)
+3. Organizable collections: Captured pages can be organized in the browser sidebar using one or more "scrapbooks".
+A scrapbook holds a hierarchical tree structure to organize data items, and can be further indexed for a rich-feature search (using a combination of title, fulltext keywords, custom comment, source URL, or other metadata). (*)

-4. Page editing: A web page can be edited before performing a capture.
-A captured page can be edited and saved back to the system.
-You can additionally create and manage note pages in HTML or markdown format. (*)
+4. Page editing: A web page can be highlighted, annotated, or edited before or after a capture.
+You can additionally create and manage notes using HTML or markdown format. (*)

-6. Access everywhere: Captured pages can be hosted with a central backend server so that you can access your scrapbooks from multiple devices.
-A static index can also be generated for a scrapbook, which can therefore be hosted on a shared web server that doesn't support dynamic web hosting. (*)
+5. Remote access: Captured data can be hosted with a central backend server and be read or edited from other devices.
+Alternatively, a static site index can be generated for a scrapbook, which can therefore be hosted on a shared web server that doesn't support dynamic web hosting. (*)

 * All or partial functionality of a starred feature above requires a running collaborating backend server, which can be easily set up using PyWebScrapBook.